-There are three key things we assess; forest accessibility, forest type and forest condition.
+We assess three key things: forest accessibility, forest type and forest condition.

-Did you know there are seven broad forest types along the East Coast of Australia?
+Did you know seven broad forest types are along the East Coast of Australia?

 - Tablelands Hardwood